kjessec/react-formagic/README.md

 You can read [this document](https://vuejs.org/guide/reactivity.html#How-Changes-Are-Tracked) about `vue`'s reactivity mechanism.

-### Reactivity to rescue
+### Immutable reactivity to rescue

 `react-formagic` will walk through the data tree and replace each all leaf values with reactive getter/setter using `Object.defineProperty`.
-The setter will first update the original value, then subsequently call `subscribeToChanges` with the updated data tree.
+The setter will first update the original value, then subsequently call `subscriber` with the updated data tree.

 ...What does it mean?
 It means you already have the fully updated data tree even before your data hits your store through reducer or whatever flux store updater.
 Since we have the entire data tree, all we have to do is to replace the source data as a whole, like [this](https://github.com/kjessec/react-formagic/blob/example/src/Survey/ducks/index.js#L22).

 So yes, it's kind of two-way.
 But it is only kind of two-way because how the updated data should be applied to your store is left to you.
-The data flow terminates at `subscribeToChanges`, so you can explicitly further modify it before handing it to an action.
+The data flow terminates at `subscriber`, so you can explicitly further modify it before handing it to an action.

-This walk process is `O(n)`, and runs **every single time** the selected props are updated (through `componentWillReceiveProps` lifecycle method).
+This walk process is at most `O(n)`, and runs **every single time** the selected props are updated.
+Inevitably the initial walk will have to iterate through all nodes in your data, but from then, it'd only recalculate what's changed, using `structural sharing`.

-Therefore it is really important that you provide a sensible `selectPropsToListen` selector.
-With a `all => all` (also known as identity function) selector, `react-formagic` will try to walk EVERY SINGLE leaf value, which is less than desirable.
-Also depending on the size of the data, it may have a performance hit, despite the linear time complexity.

 ## Disclaimer